Clarmin, Illinois

 Clarmin is an unincorporated community in Lively Grove Township, Washington County, Illinois, United States.
 Clarmin is located along Illinois Route 4 and Illinois Route 13, 1 mi northwest of Tilden.

+Clarmin was laid out by two judges in 1908, Green and Bernreuter, from Nashville, Illinois, forming the name from the names of their wives, Clara and Minnie.

+The community was reported to have a population of 50 in 1968.